ibm-cloud-docs/account/trustedprofile-create.md

 {: #create-profile-services-cli}
 {: cli}

-An {{site.data.keyword.cloud_notm}} service in your account or another account might need a token to run an operation in your account.
+An {{site.data.keyword.cloud_notm}} service in another account might need a token to execute an operation in your account.

-Example 1
-:   A Project service instance in another account can assume a trusted profile to securely deploy an architecture in your account without the need for key rotation.
-For more information, see [Using trusted profiles to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).

-Example 2
-:   A private catalog is an instance of the Catalog Management service that is identified by a CRN.
-You might want to validate products from your private catalog in an account that’s separate from the one that contains your catalog.
-You can give a private catalog access to create resources for validation in a target account by creating a trusted profile in the target account.
-Then you establish trust with the catalog by using the catalog CRN to link the service instance to the trusted profile.
-For more information, see [Setting up a target account for validation](/docs/account?topic=account-catalog-cross-validation).

-Sharing resources across accounts by using trusted profiles works for a limited set of services and is not a general method for cross-account access for services.
-{: note}

 Complete the following steps to define how an {{site.data.keyword.cloud_notm}} service can access specific resources in your account:
 1. Ask the administrator on the service in another account for the CRN that uniquely identifies the service instance.
 The CRN is used to authorize operations.

    The service administrator can find the CRN by going to the Navigation Menu icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Resource list** and clicking the service that you're targeting.
 In the **Details** section, copy the CRN.